• July is the last month to trim your azaleas. Pruning after July may result in no or fewer spring flowers.

 • Check your trees for problem areas to prevent wind damage.
 Remove weak and cracked limbs and consider having a very weak tree removed if it will be a serious problem in a storm.
 Always hire an ISA Certified Arborist to inspect your trees or provide input on trimming larger trees.
 Topping large trees can make for unstable trees.

 • Speaking of pruning now is a perfect time to prune roses.
-If your roses are looking a little worn, prune back about 1/3 to 1/2 and fertilize with 6-8-10 Slow Release Bloomer.
-Keep an eye out for Chili Thrips or Aphids that can weakened your plants.
+If your roses are looking a little worn, prune back about 1/3 to 1/2 and fertilize with 6-8-10 Slow-Release Bloomer.
+Keep an eye out for Chili Thrips or Aphids that can weaken your plants.
 If the tops of your roses look “stunted” you may have thrips.
 Stop by for advice and use Spinosad for control.
-If you planted Poinsettias after the holidays, fertilize them now with a slow release fertilizer and pinch back to create fullness.
+If you planted Poinsettias after the holidays, fertilize them now with a slow-release fertilizer and pinch back to create fullness.

 • Mulch- check your mulch around all beds.
-If the mulch is dry and flaking, or is stuck together rake it out to break it up.
+If the mulch is dry and flaking or is stuck together rake it out to break it up.
 If mulch is less than 2 inches thick add more.
 Do not mulch over 2 inches.
 Be sure mulch is pulled back from shrub and tree trunks to protect against moisture caused fungal diseases.
 Do not “volcano” mulch around trunks!
+Watch for mushrooms growing in mulch.
+Break up the old mulch (especially shredded) to allow water and fertilizer to reach the roots.

-Your friends at VerdeGo would like to wish all our loyal (and new) customers a Happy Independence Day and a Safe Summer!
+• Your friends at VerdeGo would like to wish all our loyal (and new) customers a Happy Independence Weekend and a Safe Summer!
 Stop in and see us!
 We would love to see you!
-Happy Planting!